-How would you describe:
+How would you:

-- The sound of a violin?
+- Simulate the sound of a violin?

-- Highway traffic during a rush hour?

 - The stretching of a rubber band?

+- The flight of a paper airplane?

 - The flickering of a flame?

-- The texture of an oil painting?
+- The formation of a galaxy?

-- Twinkling stars?

-- Breaking glass?

-- A bowling ball hitting pins?

-- Melting ice?
+- Forecast the weather?

+- The traffic on a highway?

-- The flight of a paper airplane?
+- The spread of a rumor?

+- Recognize a face?

+- Animate a face?

-These questions do not have simple answers: many are active research areas.
+These questions do not have simple answers: all are active research areas.
 There cannot be a single recipe that covers this whole menu.
 There are many possible levels of description; choosing among them depends on your goals and on the available tools.
 This text is a tour through those spaces.
 For example, if you seek to make a mathematical model of a violin, you could use a numerical model based on a first-principles description.
 This lets you match your model parameters to measurements on a real instrument, and change parameters between a Stradivarius and a Guarneri.
 However, running it in real time will require a supercomputer, and the effort to find good parameters for the model is almost as much work as building a real violin.
 Alternatively, you could try to use an analytical (pencil-and-paper) solution to the governing equations; in return for some large approximations you may be able to find a useful explicit solution, but it might not sound very good.
-Finally, you could forget about the underlying governing equations entirely and experimentally try to find an effective description of how the player's actions are related to the sound made by the instrument (which is a reasonable thing to do because dissipation and symmetries in a system reduce the effective number of degrees of freedom [Temam, 1988]).
+Finally, you could forget about the underlying governing equations entirely and experimentally try to find an effective description of how the player's actions are related to the sound made by the instrument (which is a reasonable thing to do because dissipation and symmetries in a system reduce the effective number of degrees of freedom [Temam, 1988)).
 These three approaches (analytical, numerical, and observational) comprise the three parts of this book.